 Another failure on one of our 434 SBC engines.
 The nasty dip shown would lead to serious problems had this engine been allowed to continue running like this.
 The failures you are seeing in these graphs have occurred in a somewhat short time.
 It is obvious to us that it is a somewhat batch related issue, and these were all on pump gas street rod engines.
 As mentioned above, we're simply demanding too much from the low cost dampers.
 It would not take much of a flaw in the manufacturing of these lower cost dampers to produce problems.
-The solution is simple, spend a little more money on your engine and purchase an ATI Super Damper.
+The solution is simple: spend a little more money on your engine and purchase a high performance damper.

 WARRANTY: ATI warrants to the original retail purchaser that all of their products will be free from defects in material and workmanship for a period of 90 days from the date of purchase.
 ATI will repair or replace, at their option, any part, assembly, or portion, after ATI's examination discloses it to be defective.
 ATI must be contacted to discuss a possible solution to the problem before the return can be processed.
 ATI dampers that have been installed are not returnable.
 Dampers must have their SFI sticker intact.
 Repairs or problems should be directed to ATI.
 ATI dampers are honed to fit OEM crankshafts and may not fit aftermarket crankshafts.